lucastaroscky/mb-labs-challenge/README.md

 ## App description

-This app has the intuite to manager events and connect users to events in companies or universities.
+This app has the intuite to manage events and connect users to events in companies or universities.

 ## Usage

 #### POST /user